Flaxoos/extra-ktor-plugins/documentation/mkdocs/docs/ktor-server-task-scheduling/index.md

 - **Kron Schedule builder**: Utilizes [krontab](https://github.com/InsanusMokrassar/krontab) for building schedules using a convenient kotlin DSL

-## How to Use:
+## How to Use
-- Add a dependency for your chosen task managers or just add core and implement yourself:
+- Add a dependency for your chosen task managers or for core and implement yourself:
 ```kotlin
     implementation("io.github.flaxoos:ktor-server-task-scheduling-${redis/jdbc/mongodb/core}:$ktor_plugins_version")
 ```
+- Or add
 - Install the plugin and define one or more task managers:
 ```kotlin
 install(TaskScheduling){